viliambalaz/first-project/203/misc/inforequests.md

 * User is authenticated.
 * User has a verified e-mail address

-Instead of submitting the created inforequest directly, the user may decide to save it as a inforequest draft and submit it later.
+Instead of submitting the created inforequest directly, the user may decide to save it as a inforequestdraft and submit it later.
 The user may edit the draft until he submits it.
 The obligee property does not have to be set while the inforequest is just a draft.
 The user may own multiple unfinished request drafts.

-### Delete a Inforequest Draft
+### Delete a InforequestDraft

 URL: /en/inforequests/delete-draft/<draft_id>/